 The longer water remains in contact with lead water service pipes, high lead content fixtures and lead-based plumbing solder, the greater the amount of lead that may release into tap water.
 Follow these steps to find out if you have a lead water service pipe.

-The City of Hamilton has proposed to move ahead with a Corrosion Control Program which will help protect residents from lead exposure from lead pipes, lead based fixtures and lead solder.
-It is anticipated that full-scale implementation will begin in 2018/2019.
-Until then please continue to use precautionary measures as listed below to protect from lead exposure.
+The City of Hamilton has moved ahead with a Corrosion Control Program which will help protect residents from lead exposure from lead pipes, lead based fixtures and lead solder.
+The Corrosion Control Program began in November 2018.

 How much lead is allowable in drinking water?